This is the story of Kyndel Gregory:

 Kyndel must have inherited her fighting spirit from her mother, Nancy.
 At one point, Kyndel was given just a 10-percent chance of survival.

-Nancy says from Kyndel’s first diagnosis in April of 2000 there wasn’t a holiday they weren’t in the hospital.
+Nancy says from Kyndel’s first diagnosis of Medulloblastoma, brain cancer, in April of 2000 there wasn’t a holiday they weren’t in the hospital.
 In fact, Kyndel had two stem cell transplants before she turned three years old.
 And, she battled other complications as well including a complication with her port that led to her being placed on maximum life support.

 “They told me she wasn’t going to make it,” Nancy recalls.
 “I got mad and walked out.”